-Even while the new Labor Immigration Minister, Senator Chris Evans, made a flying start in December 2007 and initiated a speedy wind-up of the Nauru detention centre, bringing many of the 72 Sri Lankans to Australia in the first month of his appointment, it is imperative that we do not loose our cool and crisp analytical outlook on Australia's new Labor government of Kevin Rudd.
+Kevin Rudd's new Immigration Minister Senator Chris Evans made a flying start in December 2007 and initiated a speedy wind-up of the Nauru detention centre, and he brought many of the 72 Sri Lankans to Australia in the first month of his appointment.

 Another noise came from Evans soon afterwards, and these are noises, where Labor seems to fall into line with the dark legacy of John Howard.
-While some advocates seem to be happy to just ride the wave of euphoria that followed the November 2007 Federal election that saw John Howard's neo-conservative government assigned to the political scrap heap, Chris Evans' next assignment, a trip to Indonesia, has called forth some critical comments for more senior commentators amongst our ranks.
+While some advocates seem to be happy to just ride the wave of euphoria that followed the November 2007 Federal election that saw John Howard's neo-conservative government assigned to the political scrap heap, Chris Evans' next assignment, a trip to Indonesia, has called forth some critical comments from some senior commentators.

-And, while Labor is still in its initial administrative phase, deep concern should arise from the comments by Bruce Haigh - who's followed with similar comments by Tony Kevin - who suggests that Evans' visit to Indonesia is meant to be a snow job by the public servants of the Immigration department.
+While Labor is still in its initial administrative phase, deep concern should arise from comments by two former diplomats: Bruce Haigh from Mudgee, followed by similar comments from Canberra's Tony Kevin - who suggest that Evans' visit to Indonesia might well be a snow job by the public servants of the Immigration department.

 27 November 2007: The ALP's me-too refugee policy: Australia will keep turning the boats back - The Howard Years have finally come to an end with a resounding victory for the Rudd camp, and while we know that we will be 'more amongst friends' than before, there is still a lot of work ahead for us, in terms of creating a wholehearted implementation of Australia's obligations as a signatory to the UN Refugee Convention.